theramiyer/blog/_posts/2018/2018-09-24-my-first-100-km-bicycle-ride.md

 It had been long since I'd been on a long ride.
 The first long ride I'd been on was of 60&nbsp;km, on the Outer Ring Road, Bangalore.
 On that ride, I'd taken with me a bottle full of ORS, and some packs of Appy.
 A few hours before the ride, I'd eaten a solid lunch.
 I left at about quarter past six in the evening and returned at half past nine.
 Overall, I'd enjoyed the ride.
 The gear I used for this ride was the 21-speed MTB, Hercules Ryders Contour.

-I think it was in July 2017 that I went on another ride, to Chikkabhanavara.
+I think it was in July 2017 that I went on another ride, to Chikkabanavara.
 We started in the morning.
 By the time we returned in the afternoon, I was half-dead.
 Apart from the company, there was nothing I enjoyed on that ride---a stark contrast.
 I noted down some of the points about the ride:

 1. I'd not carried food.
 2. I'd not carried enough water.